WebCLAP/wclap-bridge/README.md

 It's based on [Wasmtime](https://wasmtime.dev/), through the [C API](https://docs.wasmtime.dev/c-api/index.html).
 Alternative runtimes (for different speed/binary-size tradeoffs) and `wasm64` support are on the wishlist.

-## What is a WCLAP

-A WCLAP is a CLAP plugin compiled to the `wasm32` architecture.
-CLAP plugins are normally dynamic libraries (to be loaded into the host's address space), but WASM doesn't support that.
-WCLAPs are therefore standalone, and must have the following imports:

-* export `clap_entry` - memory address for the entry struct.
-* at least one of:
-	* import `env`:`memory` - this must be shared memory (recommended, since it allows multi-threaded use)
-	* export `memory` - plugin will be single-threaded only (not recommended)
-* `malloc()` - accepts a size, returns a pointer

-The module is placed at the top level of the plugin folder, e.g. `my-plugin.wclap/module.wasm`.
-The folder can also contain any other resources used by the plugin.
-If made available HTTP, the plugin folder should be compressed as a `.tar.gz`, so that hosts have immediate (synchronous) access to all bundle resources.

-WCLAPs _may_ use WASI for sandboxed access to plugin resources.
-From the plugin's perspective, it has the following paths (mapped through WASI to platform-appropriate storage):

-* `/plugin/` - the plugin folder, e.g. `my-plugin.wclap/`
-* `/presets/` - suitable for storing user presets, persistent and shared between instances of this WCLAP.
-May be modified by the host to share/merge/reset the preset collection.
-* `/var/` - file storage for plugin use, persistent and shared between instances of this WCLAP.
-Must not be modified by the host.
-* `/cache/` - temporary file storage for the plugin to avoid redundant work.
-Ideally persistent (for performance) but may be deleted/emptied by the host while no instances of this WCLAP are active.

 ## How to use the bridge

 It's only 7 functions - see [`include/wclap-bridge.h`](include/wclap-bridge.h) for details.